-Place of meeting: Contact:
+Place of meeting:

+Contact:

 Target Blood Sugar Range

-Before a r neal: mg/dL
+Before a meal: mg/dL

 1-2 hours after starting a meal:

-Less than ma/dL
+Less than -

+mg/dL

-Exams and Lab Tests for Adults with Diabetes
+Exams and Lab Tests for Adults with Diabetes1

 These measurements are taken at every visit.

 Blood Pressure

-Date of last check:
+Date of last check: Result:

-Result:

 Weight

 It is easier to manage diabetes at a healthy weight.
 A health care provider will determine your body mass index (BMI) by using your height and weight.
 Date of last check:

 Result:

 This test should be performed every three months, or as often as recommended by your health care provider.

 A1c

 General Goal: Less than 7 percent.
 Your health care provider may set a higher or lower goal based on your needs.

 Date of last check:

 Result:

-This section contains Health Targets that update those that appeared in the 2014 Diabetes Forecast from the American Diabetes Association.
+^{1.} This section is modified from Health Targets that appeared in Diabetes Forecast in 2014 from the American Diabetes Association.

-These tests should be performed

-at least once a year.
+These tests should be performed at least once a year.

 LDL Cholesterol General Goal: Less than 100 mg/dL.
 Under 70 mg/dL for people with cardiovascular disease.
 Date of last check: Result: HDL Cholesterol General Goal: Greater than 40 mg/dL for men and greater than 50 mg/dL for women.
 Date of last check: Result: Triglycerides General Goal: Less than 150 mg/dL.
 Date of last check: Result: Urine Albumin-to-Creatinine Ratio General Goal: Less than 30 mg/g.
-Date of last check: Result: Nerve Function Date of last check:
+Date of last check: Result: Nerve Function Date of last check: Result:

-Result: